 Playing in a band is all about blending.
 Yes, individuals will have solo parts during a song but it is very noticeable when one of the musicians doesn’t know the song.
 Before you start looking around for a band to play with, choose the music you like and start learning the chords.

 Some bands use simple charts, so you can follow where you need to go.
 But it will be more fun for you if you already have played these songs at home.
 When you are watching a band, take a note of the key songs you like.
-Then find the chords on the internet and practise.
-If you aspire to playing lead, it is simple to get a backing track of the song or play along with the original and practise what you would like to showcase.
+Then find the chords on the internet and practice.
+If you aspire to play the lead, it is simple to get a backing track of the song or play along with the original and practice what you would like to showcase.

 Support the Singer and stand out

 If you will be singing or there is a singer or two.
-You will need to listen to them, to know when to start, stop and add to the whole song without being annoying.
-Each member of a band is an accompanist and takes turns at leading or is the foundation support for the music.
-An accompanist who sees themselves as the star, will soon be left out of the band.
+You will need to listen to them, to know when to start, stop, and add to the whole song without being annoying.
+Each member of a band is an accompanist and takes turns leading or is the foundation support for the music.
+An accompanist who sees themselves as the star will soon be left out of the band.

 Professional singers will only work with band members who listen and respect them for their talent and they can get you replaced.
 Great singers have worked just as hard at learning to sing as you have worked at learning guitar, so respect them.